Bot Routing RulesLast Updated: January 16, 2019

 - Website behavior - # of visits on the site by session (not page view)

 - URL - targeting or excluding by Path, Host, or Query parameters

 - Firmographics - # employees, revenue, and industry enriched from IP address

 - Salesforce - account, contact, or lead owner based on SFDC integration

 - Targeted Accounts - similar to Salesforce routing, but pulls in the Drift account owner

-These two types of rules live side-by-side in Team Settings under Lead Routing:
+These two types of rules live side-by-side in Team Settings under Conversation Routing:

 4. What is a Global vs. a Playbook Routing Rule

 A "Global" Routing Rule is any reusable routing rule that can be found from the list of Conversation Routing rules in Team Settings.
 A Playbook Routing Rule is the rule used inside of a playbook Routing Skill, whether you are invoking one of the Global Leader Routing Rules or you created a single instance of routing that is not named or saved anywhere.